 Designworks worked with Historic England, Eden District Council and local heritage attractions in producing a heritage trail for Eden, Cumbria.
 The project included design and print of four leaflets, developing a heritage trail app and design and production of display boards at Alston, Appleby, Kirkby Stephen and Penrith information centres.

-The new app will also enable the public to explore Eden’s main heritage sites at their leisure via smart phones and tablets.
-Users of the app will be able to see what sites they are nearest to, along with travel directions and information on what facilities are available at each site.
-The free app is available to download from the Google Play Store or iTunes.
+The new app will enable the public to explore Eden’s main heritage sites at their leisure via smart phones and tablets.
+Users of the app will be able to see which sites are nearest, along with travel directions and information on facilities available at each site.
+The free app is available to download from Google Play or the App Store.